Pierce Bird: Loan to Boston United

 On 18 December 2020, Bird joined National League North side Boston United, until 16 January 2021.

 He made his debut the next day in the F.A.
 Trophy win against AFC Fylde.

 King's Lynn Town

 On 29 June 2021, Bird joined National League side King's Lynn Town.

 He made his debut on 21 August 2021 in the National League home defeat against Southend United.

 Loan to FC Halifax Town

 On 25 March 2022, Bird joined fellow National League side FC Halifax Town on loan for the remainder of the 2021–22 season.

 He made his debut on 9 April 2022 as an 87th-minute substitute in the National League home win against Woking.

 AFC Fylde

 On 24 June 2022, Bird joined National League North side AFC Fylde for an undisclosed fee.

 He made his debut on 6 August 2022 in the National League North home victory against Kettering Town.

+Bird was released by AFC Fylde at the end of the 2023–24 season.

+Loan to Buxton

+On 21 November 2023, Bird joined National League North club Buxton on a one-month loan deal.

+He made his debut the same day in the home victory against Hereford.

+Loan to Eastbourne Borough

+On 26 January 2024, Bird joined National League South club Eastbourne Borough on a one-month loan deal.

+He made his debut the next day in the home victory over Farnborough.

+On 23 February 2024, Eastbourne announced Bird had extended his loan spell until the end of the season.

+Eastbourne Borough

+On 15 May 2024, it was announced that Bird would join Eastbourne Borough on a permanent transfer ahead of the 2024–2025 season.

+Kidderminster Harriers

+On 29 May 2025, Bird joined National League North side Kidderminster Harriers, reuniting with new manager Adam Murray whom Bird had played under at both AFC Fylde and Eastbourne Borough.

+He made his debut on 19 August 2025 in the National League North home draw against Oxford City.